The first thing to understand is disability evaluation under the VA system

 The rating is primarily based on the results of a pulmonary function test which is a noninvasive test that shows how well the lungs are working.
 It measures lung volume, airflow, and how well gases such as oxygen get in and out of your blood.
 This information can help your healthcare provider to evaluate and diagnose certain lung disorders.

-You have the right to request an increased rating if your medical condition causes your health to deteriorate
+You may request an increased rating if your asbestos-related condition worsens

 Over time, many asbestos-related conditions grow worse.
 When a disability worsens, the veteran deserves greater compensation for the increased disability.
 Consequently, increased disability requires an upward adjustment to the veteran's disability rating, which can mean an increase in the amount of disability compensation provided.